-- I. Receives the report.
+- 1. Receives the report.

 - 2. Notes the content of the report.

-- 3. Notes that Ara Tahi has considered the establishment of Māori constituencies and recommends that the Council not consider the establishment a Māori constituency at this time.
+- 3. Notes that Ara Tahi has considered the establishment of Māori constituencies and that each of the iwi authorities represented on Ara Tahi is of the view that the Council should not consider the establishment a Māori constituency at this time.

+WGN_DOCS-#978079-V1 PAGE 5 OF 6

-- 4. Either:
+4. Either:

-- Resolves to establish Māori constituencies

-or

-• Resolves to not establish Māori constituencies

-or

-- Makes no decision on establishing Māori constituencies.

-- 5. Either:

-- Resolves to initiate a poll on the matter of establishing Māori constituencies with effect from the 2010 triennial elections
+• Resolves to establish Māori constituencies with effect from the 2013 triennial elections or • Resolves to not establish Māori constituencies with effect from the 2013 triennial elections or • Makes no decision on establishing Māori constituencies.
+5. Either:

-or

-- Resolves to not initiate a poll on the matter of establishing Māori constituencies with effect from the 2010 triennial elections.

-- 6. Subject to a resolution to not establish Māori constituencies or no decision to establish Māori constituencies, either:

-- Resolves that a public notice should be issued advising of the outcome of its consideration and the public's right to demand a poll on the matter

-or

-• Resolves that a public notice should not be issued advising of the outcome of its consideration and the public's right to demand a poll on the matter.

-Report prepared by:

-Report approved by:
+• Resolves to initiate a poll on the matter of establishing Māori constituencies with effect from the 2013 triennial elections or - Resolves to not initiate a poll on the matter of establishing Māori constituencies with effect from the 2013 triennial elections. - 6.
+Subject to a resolution to not establish Māori constituencies or no decision to establish Māori constituencies, either: - Resolves that a public notice should be issued advising of the outcome of its consideration and the public's right to demand a poll on the matter or Resolves that a public notice should not be issued advising of the outcome of its consideration and the public's right to demand a poll on the matter.
+Report prepared by: Report approved by: